 Page 5 – edit suggestion:

 [Central to the initiatives to confront the varied critiques of currently designed biofuels mandates has been the development of voluntary, public/private, forms of governance of the supply chain in the form of certification systems.
 These have been primarily promoted within the EU and have now assumed virtually regulatory status to the extent that non-certified biofuels cannot count as contributing to fulfilling mandated targets (EASAC, 2012).
 The criteria governing the very varied range of certification schemes are heavily oriented to energy efficiency, carbon emissions and environmental factors.
-Indeed, the inclusion of social factors can incur retaliation within the terms of the WTO. .
-Nevertheless, the GBEP Task Force has been building consensus on the inclusion of social criteria under the team leadership of the FAO since 2008 (GBEP, 2008).
+Indeed, the inclusion of social factors can incur retaliation within the terms of the WTO.
 The Roundtable on Sustainable Biofuels (RSB) also includes social criteria and we examine whether such criteria are present in other certifications and review the literature on their effectiveness in promoting and/or defending food security.
 At the level of voluntary national-level decision-support tools, the GBEP sustainability indicators for bioenergy, agreed by 23 countries and 13 international organizations in 2011, include 8 social indicators alongside 8 environmental and 8 economic indicators for measuring the impacts of bioenergy production and use

 Exact reference for the GBEP Report on indicators: